-Since its founding in 1978, the Archives of Appalachia has developed into a leading center for preserving the culture and history of southern Appalachia.
+Since its founding in 1978, the Archives of Appalachia has developed into a leading center for preserving the histories and cultures of southern Appalachia.
 We rely on the generosity of donors to sustain and increase our efforts.

 If you would like to discuss donating materials to the Archives of Appalachia, please contact Collections Archivist Jen Bingham.

 General financial gifts are used to support outreach events that expand the Archives' impact on the region through lectures, workshops, and other public programs; digitization projects that enhance the Archives' ongoing efforts preserving and providing access to collections; continuing education opportunities to ensure Archives' staff remain at the forefront of developments in information science; and special projects that support the Archives' mission.